Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/slide-down-menu-on-scroll.md

 ## CSS Structure

-As for the menu we use the following `CSS`
+As for the menu, we use the following `CSS`.

 ```css
 #navbar {